trackpac-ltd/docs.trackpac.io/docs/api-guides/importing-into-postman.md

 ---

 You can now test Trackpac API endpoints in Postman using your `X-API-Key` header.
-Bearer-token auth is still available for older integrations, but API keys are the preferred option for new setups.